yixinzou/yixinzou.github.io/group.md

 permalink: /group/
 ---

 I lead the Human-Centered Security and Privacy group at the Max Planck Institute for Security and Privacy.
-My group currently has openings for postdocs and interns/visiting scholars.
-Please feel free to get in touch if you are interested in working with me.
+My group is operating at full capacity now, although I might be hiring in 2024.
+Please feel free to get in touch if you are interested in my work or would like to explore collaboration opportunities.

-<b>Note: I am no longer accepting applications for internships during Summer 2023.
-Applications for internships in Fall 2023 and later are still welcome.</b>

 <h2>How to apply?</h2>